 Teleconference Phone Line Meeting List, as complete and accurate as we can, including a printable version (4 time zones, 1 page, front and back, 8.5 x 11).
 Presently more than 75 meetings a week held by more than 15 autonomous groups.
 Some meetings are recorded and available 24 hours a day.
 For more info on how they work and basic directions, look below on this page.
 We invite any NA web site to link with us to provide your local Fellowship with accurate phone meeting information.

 Narcotics Anonymous is a 12 Step Recovery Program designed to aid recovery from the disease of addiction.
 Originally based on the Alcoholics Anonymous 12 Steps and 12 Traditions, we have only broadened their approach from alcohol to the disease of addiction: obsession and compulsion.
 This is a spiritual, not religious, program.

 Originally started in 2008 as outreach to carry an NA meeting to a hospitalized member in FL, teleconference meetings have grown to meet the needs of many members.
-The diversity of our membership is represented by hospitalized and home-bound members including older members who can no longer get out, professional drivers on the road, geographically challenged members, parents who must stay home with children, victims of really bad storms who swell our meetings for a few days until the weather clears, members of smaller communities who are seeking more anonymity for gut level sharing and those who are simply seeking multiple flavors of recovery.
+The diversity of our membership is represented by hospitalized and home-bound members including older members who can no longer get out, professional drivers on the road, geographically challenged members, parents who stay home with children, victims of really bad storms who swell our meetings for a few days until the weather clears, members of smaller communities who are seeking more anonymity for gut level sharing and those who are simply seeking multiple flavors of recovery.
 NA teleconference meetings are a wonderful addition to a well-rounded recovery platform and can serve as life-saving outreach and are a great way to expand your support network nationally or even internationally.
 However, they are not a replacement for face-to-face meeting attendance.
 Attend your local NA.
+Share some hugs.